cmap/cmap-sig-tools/documentation/docs/command-reference/sig_recall_tool.md

 a dataset group.
 In addition the recall ranks associated with each dataset are compared with each other for outliers.

-## Examples:
+## Examples

-% Compute recall using Spearman correlation
+- Compute recall using Spearman correlation

-sig_recall_tool('--ds_list', '/list/of/datasets', '--metric', 'spearman');
+`sig_recall_tool --ds_list '/list/of/datasets' --metric 'spearman'`

-% Compute recall using Two-tailed weighted Enrichment with a set size of 50
+- Compute recall using Two-tailed weighted Enrichment with a set size of 50

-sig_recall_tool('--ds_list', '/list/of/datasets', '--metric', 'wtcs',
-'--set_size', 50);
+`sig_recall_tool --ds_list '/list/of/datasets' --metric 'wtcs' --set_size 50`